Lerob28/digital-invoicing/README.md

-# Digital invoicing - Internship Assignment
+# Digital invoicing - Assignment
 ---

-Implement a REST service to manage invoices, create also a web application that consumes this service to manage invoices.
+Implement a REST service and a web application to manage invoices.

 ## Terminology
 ---